pauldedecker/somestutterluh/_posts/2022-04-01-ACCESS_SURVEY.md

 title: "Accessibility Survey"
 categories: Research, Survey
 ---
+Please read if one of the following describes you:

+1. people who stutter (PWS) in NL
+2. a parent or primary caregiver of a PWS in NL
+3. a speech-language pathologist in NL
+4. an educator in NL

 You are invited to complete a survey about the accessibility of services for people who stutter (PWS) in Newfoundland and Labrador.
 This survey is conducted by The Newfoundland and Labrador Stuttering Association Collaborative, which is a cross-sector group of people who stutter (PWS), members of provincial government, public-school teachers, early childhood educators, speech-language pathologists (S-LP), academics, university students, mental health professionals, disability advocates, and members of the Newfoundland and Labrador Stuttering Association (NLSA).
 We are all brought together around a common goal to address the current needs of people who stutter in Newfoundland and Labrador.

 We are looking to recruit: